 The sanctuary’s offshore boundary extends from mean high water springs to the 12 nm territorial sea limit.
-The total area of the sanctuary is approximately 1,200,086 ha covering 2,164 km of coastline.
+The total area of the sanctuary is approximately 20,574 km2.

-The sanctuary was established in 2008 as a part of the Hector’s and Māui dolphin Threat Management Plan.
-Within the sanctuary boundaries restrictions were placed on seabed mining activities and acoustic seismic survey work.
-The 2008 NZ Gazette notice for this marine mammal sanctuary specifies the areas in which these restrictions apply.
+The sanctuary was established in 2008 as a part of the Hector’s and Māui dolphin Threat Management Plan, with some restrictions on seabed mining activities and acoustic seismic survey work.

 In 2013, The Minister, Hon Dr. Nick Smith, varied the sanctuary to prohibit commercial and recreational set net fishing between 2 and 7 nautical miles offshore between Pariokariwa Point and the Waiwhakaiho River, Taranaki under the Marine Mammals Protection Act 1978.
 The area covers 350 sq km of the sanctuary.

-The purpose of the variation is to provide greater protection to Māui dolphin from the risks resulting from set net fishing (commercial and recreational).
+The purpose of the variation was to provide greater protection to Māui dolphin from the risks resulting from set net fishing (commercial and recreational).
 This decision was made following a public submission process.

 Marine mammal protection